hariszaf/presentations/met_nets/mikrobiokosmos2021/presentation_talk.md

 Monte Carlo Sampling algorithm which runs at phases, transforming the polytope from phase to phase.

-At each phase, we sample several points using the current polytope.
+At each phase, we sample several points using the current polytope and Billiard walk.
 <!-- Each chain contains at most l points (for simplicity consider l = O(1)).  -->

 <!-- To generate the points we employ an efficient implementation of Billiard Walk. -->